Presidency of Dwight D. Eisenhower: End of the Korean War

-During his campaign, Eisenhower said he would go to Korea to end the Korean War, which had begun on 25 June 1950 when North Korea invaded South Korea.
+During his campaign, Eisenhower said he would go to Korea to end the Korean War, which had begun on June 25, 1950, when North Korea and its dictator Kim Il-sung invaded South Korea.
 The U.S. had joined the war to prevent the fall of South Korea, later expanding the mission to include victory over the Communist regime in North Korea.
 The intervention of Chinese forces in late 1950 led to a protracted stalemate around the 38th parallel north.

 Truman had begun peace talks in mid-1951, but the issue of North Korean and Chinese prisoners remained a sticking point.
 Over 40,000 prisoners from the two countries refused repatriation, but North Korea and China nonetheless demanded their return.
 Upon taking office, Eisenhower demanded a solution, warning China that he would use nuclear weapons if the war continued.
+Whether China was informed of the potential for nuclear force is unknown.
 South Korean leader Syngman Rhee attempted to derail peace negotiations by releasing North Korean prisoners who refused repatriation, but Rhee agreed to accept an armistice after Eisenhower threatened to withdraw all U.S. forces from Korea.
 On July 27, 1953, the United States, North Korea, and China agreed to the Korean Armistice Agreement, ending the Korean War.
 Historian Edward C. Keefer says that in accepting the American demands that POWs could refuse to return to their home country, "China and North Korea still swallowed the bitter pill, probably forced down in part by the atomic ultimatum."
 Historian William I. Hitchcock writes that the key factors in reaching the armistice were the exhaustion of North Korean forces and the desire of the Soviet leaders (who exerted pressure on China) to avoid nuclear war.

 The armistice led to decades of uneasy peace between North Korea and South Korea.
 The United States and South Korea signed a defensive treaty in October 1953, and the U.S. would continue to station thousands of soldiers in South Korea long after the end of the Korean War.

 Covert actions

 Eisenhower, while accepting the doctrine of containment, sought to counter the Soviet Union through more active means as detailed in the State-Defense report NSC 68.
-The Eisenhower administration and the Central Intelligence Agency used covert action to interfere with suspected communist governments abroad.
-An early use of covert action was against the elected Prime Minister of Iran, Mohammed Mosaddeq, resulting in the 1953 Iranian coup d'état.
-The CIA also instigated the 1954 Guatemalan coup d'état by the local military that overthrew President Jacobo Arbenz Guzmán, whom U.S. officials viewed as too friendly toward the Soviet Union.
-Critics have produced conspiracy theories about the causal factors, but according to historian Stephen M. Streeter, CIA documents show the United Fruit Company (UFCO) played no major role in Eisenhower's decision, that the Eisenhower administration did not need to be forced into the action by any lobby groups, and that Soviet influence in Guatemala was minimal.
+The Eisenhower administration and the Central Intelligence Agency (CIA) used covert action to interfere with governments abroad.